dyxribo/termini_as3/readme.md

 **NOTE**: Manuals can be edited/added in `src/net/blaxstar/termini/commands/Manuals.as`; commands can also be modified within the same folder.

 ## BUILT-IN GREP
-- as seen above, built in `grep` command for looging for patterns in text and files; also supports recursive file pattern searching! for example:
+- as seen above, built in `grep` command for looking for patterns in text and files; also supports recursive file pattern searching! for example:

 ```
 // text file in c:\test.txt: